vitst/dissol240/README.md

 # dissol240

-This repository contains all sources for the dissolFoam package.
-The package has been tested with OpenFOAM v2.4.0
+This repository contains all sources for the dissolFoam package The package has been tested with OpenFOAM v2.4.0

 Installation: